Livioni/Livioni/README.md

 I'm currently pursuing the master's degree with Automation School，Beijing Institute of Technology

-Recived B.Eng.
-Degree from the the College of Information Science and Technology, Beijing University of Chemical Technology (BUCT).
+Recived B.Eng. degree from the the College of Information Science and Technology, Beijing University of Chemical Technology (BUCT).

 - 🌱 I’m currently learning cloud resource management and Reinforcement Learning.